eerimoq/bitstruct/README.rst

 unpack operations.
 There are two independent C implementations;
 `bitstruct.c`, which is part of this package, and the standalone package `cbitstruct`_.
-These implementations are only available in Python 3, and must be explicitly imported.
+These implementations are only available in CPython 3, and must be explicitly imported.
 By default the pure Python implementation is used.

 To use `bitstruct.c`, do ``import bitstruct.c as bitstruct``.